gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-06/index.md

 * `alarms/sqs-alarms`

-* Fix the `period` setting for the SQS alarm to use a minimum of 5 minutes rather than 1 minute, as SQS metrics are only collected once every 5 minutes, so trying to alert more often doesn't work.
+* Fix the `period` setting for the SQS alarm to use a minimum of 5 minutes rather than 1 minute, as SQS metrics are only collected once every 5 minutes, so trying to alert more often doesn&apos;t work.

 Thanks to @bendavies for the PR!